The Traveling Bookbox Show

 Dioramas – scenes-in-shoeboxes that often try to capture the essence of books – are a popular kind of elementary school project in the US.
 I didn’t even know what a diorama was until I moved to Northern California from London 5 years ago, and someone told me I make grown-up versions for a living.

-This year I decided to dedicate some time to this old-school art, books in boxes.
+In 2016 I decided to dedicate some time to this old-school art, books in boxes.
 I wrote a list of the books I’ve loved.
 I reread some, nearly ruined a few by watching the movie version, all the while looking for particular scenes and feelings that had stayed with me over the years.

 In truth what often dawned, was a realisation of how wrongly I remembered the details of each book, but how truly I recalled the lasting impressions.
 So my slightly-wrong-book-memories have nonetheless woven their magic and meaning into the making of my worldview.